agnesoft/adev/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: ""
 labels: bug
 assignees: Agnesoft
 ---

 **Description**
-A clear and concise description of what the bug is.
+What is the issue.

 **Reproduction Steps**

-Steps to reproduce the behavior:
-1. Run this...
+1. Run this
-2. Do that...
+2. Do that
-3. etc..

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+What do you expected to happen.

 **Environment Information**

 - OS: [e.g. iOS, Linux, Windows]
 - Toolchain/Compiler: [e.g. Clang/LLVM, GCC, MSVC]
- - Version: <commit sha>
+- Version: [e.g. Release, commit]

 **Additional context**
 Add any other ionformation about the problem here.
 Code samples etc. Consider making [minimum, reproducible example](https://stackoverflow.com/help/minimal-reproducible-example).

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help illustrate your problem.